cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ```

 The number of unique and duplicate transactions is updated as transactions come in and,
-periodically (every `1s`), DOG recomputes the redundnacy of the system.
+periodically (every `1s`), DOG recomputes the system's redundancy.

 A redundancy of `1` implies that we allow one duplicate transaction for every unique transaction.

 #### Redundancy adjustment triggering

-As explained, redundancy is adjusted periodicially.
+As explained, redundancy is adjusted periodically.
 It is also explicitly triggered when a peer is disconnected.
 While not required to adjusted immediately on a disconnect, we trigger the re-evaluation of existing redundancy
-as an optimization to speed up the time between changes in the network and the state of the syetem.
+as an optimization to speed up the time between changes in the network and the state of the system.

 ### Impacted areas of code